jindongli-Ai/jindongli-ai.github.io/_pages/about.md

 ---

 Hello!
 I am a student focusing on artificial intelligence.
-I obtained a Bachelor's degree in Electronic Engineering from the National University of Defense Technology and a Master's degree in Computer Science and Technology from the College of Artificial Intelligence at Jilin University.
+I obtained a Master's degree in Computer Science and Technology from the College of Artificial Intelligence at Jilin University, and a Bachelor's degree in Electronic Engineering from the National University of Defense Technology.

-My research interests include: Data Mining, Graph Learning (GNNs), Anomaly Detection, Multimodal Learning, Large Language Models (LLMs), Domain Adaptation, Unsupervised Learning, Few-Shot Learning, Machine Learning, Deep Learning.
+My research interests include Data Mining, Graph Learning (GNNs), Anomaly Detection, Multimodal Learning, Large Language Models (LLMs), Domain Adaptation, Unsupervised Learning, Few-Shot Learning, Machine Learning, Deep Learning.

 ## INFORMATION
 - **Naive Place**: Shandong